Some tasks only need to be done once or twice a year. The problem is that we forget to do them once or twice a year.

 I’ve found the best plan is to break down annual and seasonal tasks by month and tackle them on a daily or weekly basis.

 Nothing gets too backed up, and things eventually get done.
 I’ve also found that concentrating on one room or area each month is more rewarding because you can see the results.
-Here’s the schedule that works best for me that you can try yourself this month: the September house cleaning checklist.
+Here’s the September house cleaning checklist schedule that works best for me:

 Clean heat ducts and registers.
 Replace air filters.